 The reason is simple: Off-Page SEO factors play a very critical role in the Google ranking algorithm.

 9. User Sitemap

-A sitemap is a list of all posts/pages of your website.
+A sitemap is a guide of your website.
 You need 2 types of sitemaps.
 First an xml sitemap to submit to Google, Bing and other search engines and second an html sitemap to help visitors find your content easier.

 10. Having good content

 Why Content is so Important?
 Because, In order for the above tips to work you need first and foremost to have good content on your web site.
 Content is still king and a web site with good, original, quality content can do better in the long run (with or without SEO) than a web site optimized in SEO but with not so good content.

 External links (links in your web site pointing to other sites) are important for SEO.
 In general ensure that: